SANJANASOLANGA/SANJANASOLANGA/README.md

 ## Hi there, I'm Sewmini Sanjana Solanga Arachchi 👋

 Welcome to my GitHub profile!
-I'm a passionate software engineer intern with expertise in various programming languages and technologies.
+I'm a passionate software engineer with expertise in various programming languages and technologies.
 Here's a bit about me:

 ## About Me